Home > Developing Well > Children and young people's wellbeing > Child Poverty

 • Housing Benefit

-Universal Credit is still in its implementation phase, with the transition from other benefits expected to be completed by 2024.
-Caution is needed when interpreting this data due to this transition period and the experimental nature of data.
-Numbers and rates of people aged 16-64 on Universal Credit in Blackpool rose gradually from 2016, as the programme was introduced, before increasing from 2018 onwards.
-A more dramatic increase was observed at the start of the initial COVID-19 lockdown period, with numbers peaking around March 2021, when 22,781 individuals (27.2% of the 16-64 population) were on Universal Credit in Blackpool and 15,240 of these were not in employment.
-By November 2021 this fell to 21,490 (25.6%), with 13,057 not in employment16.
+Numbers and rates of people aged 16-64 on UC in Blackpool rose gradually from 2016, as the rollout commenced, and as people were transitioned from other benefits.
+A more dramatic increase was observed at the start of the initial COVID-19 lockdown period, with numbers rising rapidly in March 2021, when 22,781 individuals were on Universal Credit in Blackpool and 15,240 of these were not in employment.
+The number of people on UC has continued to increase, and as of January 2026, 30,148 were claiming the benefit, with almost 21,000 not in employment or self-employment.

 Workless families